 In some cases, a plantar wart will resolve naturally.
 Other cases may require treatment.
-You can treat a plantar wart a few different ways, either by seeing your doctor or treating the wart at home.
-Treatments include:
+You can treat a plantar wart a few different ways, either by seeing a doctor or by treating the wart at home.

-- liquid nitrogen, which can be used to “freeze” off the wart
+- cryotreatment, which can be used to “freeze” off the wart

 - curettage, which involves cutting out the wart